JoshuaThai/course-enrollment-manager/README.md

-# Course Enrollment Manager <br/>(Final project for Introduction to Software Engineering course)
+# Course Enrollment Manager <br/>(Final project for Introduction to Software Engineering course at the University of Wisconsin - Milwaukee)
 ## Project Description:
 Each semester, students enroll in courses based on availability, prerequisites, and scheduling preferences.
 The university's current enrollment process involves multiple platforms, including